thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/SilentTrap.md

     2025-02-24_15:46

 Question 3:
 This started to become interesting now.
-The zip was not cracking with any dictionary I had but I eventually found this packet with the content of the email, with password for the zip:
+The zip was not cracking with any dictionary I had, but I eventually found this packet with the content of the email, with password for the zip:

 ![](https://i.imgur.com/F2Gaenv.png)